AmrShakhshirUDE/Advanced-Web-Technologies-UDE-Project/README.md

 # Material Land
 This project is designed to facilitate the study process for new students in University of Duisburg-Essen by sharing experience, advices, and helpful files among students.
+> Project for the course: Advanced web technologies, International studies in engineering, Master of computer engineering, University of Duisburg-Essen

 # Features
 ## Users can do the following: